-Probiotics do everything from absorbing minerals for the body, removal of toxins, stimulating digestion, reduce inflammation in various organs, and reduce chances of disorders from occurring, strengthening immune response, and a lot more.
-They provide a 360-degree protection for the developing child.
+Probiotics do plenty of things, such as absorbing minerals for the body, removing toxins, stimulating digestion, reducing inflammation in various organs, reducing chances of disorders occurring, strengthening immune response, and a lot more!
+They provide 360-degree protection for the developing child.

 Probiotic-Rich Foods for Breastfeeding Mothers

 If you want to incorporate probiotics into your baby’s diet and yours, here are some foods that you can try.

 Yoghurt and curd-based buttermilk make for a great source of probiotics.